 - Mix 1 part Oxyclean and 4 parts warm water in a bucket.
 (I use 1 cup OxyClean and 4 cups water for my 20×26′ kitchen floor.)
 Do NOT put it in a spray bottle or it’ll explode!

-- Using the toothbrush, spread the oxygenated bleach water on the floor paying particular attention to the grout lines.
+- Spread the oxygenated bleach water on the floor paying particular attention to the grout lines.

 - Let sit 15 minutes.

-- Scrub lightly with the toothbrush, then wipe away with clean, damp rags.
+- Scrub with the brush then wipe with microfiber cloths.

 - Be sure to mop your floor thoroughly once you’re finished.

 Once your grout is clean, you’ll want to keep it nice.
 Be sure to read my tips on how to prevent shower mold and mildew and use this homemade daily shower spray to keep your grout, as well as your shower curtain or doors, clean.